Zwift Review: Why Is It so Insanely Popular? (2025)

 • Sophisticated motivational system

-• Huge community & user base
+• Huge community and user base

 • Social-interaction friendly

-• A lot of supportive websites with plenty of tips
+• A lot of supportive websites with plenty of tips and guides

 • Many events (group rides, races, time trials, etc.)